allanheremi/threeMesh/README.md

 # Three.js Geometries Playground [Three-mesh]

+## This application was made with the purpose of learning how to work with 3D models
 Welcome to three-mesh, an interactive 3D web application that allows you to explore and create various geometries in a vibrant virtual environment.
 This project is a playful introduction to the world of 3D programming using the popular Three.js library.

 ## Preview